RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 RediSearch supports [over 15 natural languages](https://redis.io/docs/stack/search/reference/stemming#supported-languages) for stemming and includes auto-complete engines with specific commands that can provide real-time [interactive search suggestions](https://redis.io/commands/ft.sugadd/).

-## RediSearch in Active-Active databases
+## Search and query Active-Active databases

 As a result of the new RediSearch architecture and methodology, [RediSearch 2.x supports Active-Active databases]({{<relref "/modules/redisearch/redisearch-active-active">}}).
 You can now serve your index information from geo-distributed database instances.